jachana/bluetext/.context/polytope/general/instructions.md

 run:
   - redpanda
   - api  # Runs concurrently!
-  - frontend  # All services start together
+  - web-app  # All services start together
 ```

 All services must be fault-tolerant and handle connection failures gracefully with retries.